wasmerio/old-docs.wasmer.io/integrations/js/wasi/browser/examples/handling-io.md

 // per the C api.
 Otherwise, the Wasi module will error. let readStdinCounter = 0 const stdinRead = (
-    stdinBuffer, // Uint8Array of the buffer that is sent to the guest WASM module's standard input offset, // offset for the standard input length, // length of the standard input position // Position in the input
+    stdinBuffer, // Uint8Array of the buffer that is sent to the guest Wasm module's standard input offset, // offset for the standard input length, // length of the standard input position // Position in the input